Staff Research Scientist · Google DeepMind

 Neural Ordinary Differential Equations

-Impact: NeurIPS Best Paper Award winner that introduced continuous-depth neural models and helped establish differentiable dynamics as a foundation for modern ML systems.
+NeurIPS Best Paper Award winner that introduced continuous-depth neural models and helped establish differentiable dynamics as a foundation for modern ML systems.

 Ricky T. Q. Chen, Yulia Rubanova, Jesse Bettencourt, David Duvenaud